weijuey/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add image(s) to a contact.
-2. d'Intérieur opens a file chooser interface for the user to select the images.
-3. The user selects and confirms the image(s).
-4. d'Intérieur adds the images to the given contact.
+2. d'Intérieur adds the images to the given contact.
-5. d'Intérieur shows the newly added images in the images view.
+3. d'Intérieur shows the newly added images in the images view.

 Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 User closes the interface without selecting any image(s).

-    * 3a1. d'Intérieur alerts the user that no images have been added.
+    * 1a1. d'Intérieur alerts the user that no images have been added.

       Use case ends.